bytescout/pdf-co-api-samples/PDF To CSV API/JavaScript/Advanced Conversion Options/README.md

-## PDF to CSV API in JavaScript with PDF.co Web API

-### How to code PDF to CSV API in JavaScript: How-To tutorial

-The coding tutorials are designed to help you test the features without need to write your own code.
-PDF to CSV API in JavaScript can be implemented with PDF.co Web API.
-PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+## PDF to CSV API in JavaScript and PDF.co Web API What is PDF.co Web API?
+It is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
 Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-You will save a lot of time on writing and testing code as you may just take the code below and use it in your application.
-JavaScript sample code is all you need: copy and paste the code to your JavaScript application's code editor, add a reference to PDF.co Web API (if you haven't added yet) and you are ready to go!
-JavaScript application implementation typically includes multiple stages of the software development so even if the functionality works please test it with your data and the production environment.

-Trial version can be obtained from our website for free.
-It includes this and other source code samples for JavaScript.

 ## REQUEST FREE TECH SUPPORT